Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Exegete- to correctly interpret scripture applying the hermeneutical principles of biblical interpretation.
 To draw from scriptural passages the meaning God intended.

-Exonerate- clear, acquit, vindicate, defend, uphold, support, refute, supplant.
+Exonerate- clear, acquit, vindicate, defend, uphold, support, refute, supplant, overturn, redeem.

 Explicit- plainly expressed detailed description.
 Straight forward, overt and unambigious; expressed, denotative.
 Fully and clearly expressed leaving nothing implied.